aem-vite/docs/docs/guide/installation/index.md

 ## Vite Plugin

 Installing the Vite plugin is as simple as using your favourite package manager.
+Navigate to your `ui.frontend` folder and run any of the following:

 ::: code-group